NeuroDiffGym/neurodiffeq/CONTRIBUTING.md

 ### Python

-We suggest **sticking to the [PEP-8](https://www.python.org/dev/peps/pep-0008/) for code style and naming convention**, with a maximum line width of 120 characters.
+We generally **follow [PEP-8](https://www.python.org/dev/peps/pep-0008/) for code style and naming convention**, with a maximum line width of 120 characters instead of 80.
 (Again, this is debatable.
-At least for me, an 80-char line wrap seems too restrictive in the 2020s.)
+At least for me, an 80-char line wrap is too restrictive in the 2020s.)

 **Exceptions may be made consistently when necessary.
 But PEP-8 style should be the first choice.**